MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2024/install-ltsc-preview.md

 Office LTSC Preview can be installed on the following operating systems:

+- Windows 11 LTSC 2024
-- Windows 11
+- Windows 11 (minimum for ARM-based devices)
-- Windows 10 Semi-annual Channel
+- Windows 10 LTSC 2021
 - Windows 10 LTSC 2019
-- Windows Server 2019
+- Windows 10

 #### Memory and disk space